 You want to make a sale, but what does your client want?
 People aren’t going to buy from you simply as a favor.
 If they buy at all, it will be because the product helps them meet their own goals, not because it helps you meet your quota.

 Jill Konrath, an author, keynote speaker and founder of jillkonrath.com, advises sales representatives to learn about their buyers’ goals, and to make sure they’re getting value.
 “The right way involves focusing first and foremost on helping buyers/customers achieve their objectives, knowing that by doing so you’ll achieve yours.”

 You can’t know what your clients’ goals are if you don’t take time to listen to your clients.

-Steli Efti, co-founder and CEO of Elastic, Inc, says that few sales reps listen as well as they should.
+Steli Efti, co-founder and CEO of Close, says that few sales reps listen as well as they should.
 “Pretty much every sales rep I’ve ever spoken with THINKS they’re listening to their prospects, but very few actually do it to the degree that’s required to be a truly exceptional salesperson.”

 Of course, once you listen to clients, you need to take action.
 Steve Richard, Founder and CRO of ExecVision, advises, “Do something extra for them.
 Teach them.
 Advise them.
 Added service is the name of the game in a world where most products are moving toward commodity.”